Moissanite vs. Cubic Zirconia (CZ)

 In summary, Moissanite has significantly higher brilliance, fire and luster than CZ.

-The lower refractive index of CZ causes the stone to exhibit substantially more "windowing" than a Moissanite or diamond and gives CZ what many women refer to as a "glassy" appearance.
+When measuring the refractive index of Moissanite vs Cubic Zirconia, the lower refractive index of CZ causes the stone to exhibit substantially more "windowing" than a Moissanite or diamond and gives CZ what many women refer to as a "glassy" appearance.

 Windowing is an optical phenomenon that occurs when light passes through a gemstone without being refracted.
 If windowing is present in a gemstone the observer can look through the stone at certain angles as if it were a window or can observe large dark areas in the stone (caused by light leaking out the window).